Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

 * #### Q6.
 Difference between importing React, and { Component, etc... }.
   * Answer
-    * Curly braces are used to import single(specific) property, whereas the word without braces is import entire object form that file.
+    * Curly braces are used to import single (specific) property, whereas the word without braces is import entire object form that file.
     * ```js
       import React, { Component } from 'react';
       ```
       * Here the word **React** represents to import entire object from the file 'react'.
-      * **{ Component }** means we specify to import the particular property from the file.
+      * **{ Component }** means to import the particular property from the file 'react'.

 * #### Q7.
 What the difference between `<React.Fragment>...</React.Fragment` and `<>...</>`?
   * Answer